vuanhtuan1012/deep-learning-with-pytorch/README.md

 - [x] Define functions:
     - identify the number of features and of targets, set model is a linear function.
     - set cost function is a mean squared loss function.
-- [x] Define optimizer: an optimizer is used to optimize model parameters by calling `step()` method.
+- [x] Define optimizer: identifies the algorithm using to adjust model parameters.
 Set optimzer to use stochastic gradient descent algorithm.
 - [x] Train model: find the *optimal values* of model parameters by repeating the process of optimizing.

 :warning: Make sure reset gradients to zero before the next iteration.